Dutiful But Dumb: Plot

 The Stooges are Click, Clack and Cluck, paparazzi-like photographers employed by Whack Magazine, a publication renowned for its sensationalist approach to imagery.
-Following their unsuccessful endeavor to capture a photograph of the esteemed movie star Percival De Puyster and his newlywed spouse, their employer, Mr. Wilson, dismisses them from their positions.
-However, Wilson subsequently dispatches the trio to Vulgaria (a fictionalized representation of a totalitarian regime reminiscent of fascist Bulgaria), for their next assignment, fully aware that photography in Vulgaria is deemed an act of espionage punishable by death.
+After the trio fails in their assignd mission to capture a photograph of movie star Percival De Puyster and his newlywed spouse, their employer, Mr. Wilson, dismisses them from their positions.
+However, Wilson subsequently dispatches the trio to Vulgaria (a fictionalized representation of a totalitarian regime reminiscent of fascist Bulgaria) for their next assignment, fully aware that photography in Vulgaria is deemed an act of espionage punishable by death.

-Upon their arrival in Vulgaria, the bumbling trio inadvertently facilitate the escape of another photographer who was slated for execution.
-Subsequently, they find themselves ensnared in the clutches of the Vulgarian authorities, culminating in their incarceration within a Vulgarian prison.
-As the Stooges face imminent execution by firing squad, a comedic interlude ensues when Curly requests a final smoke, humorously unveiling an improbably lengthy cigar.
-The trio narrowly evade the firing squad's bullets by concealing their heads within their shirts.
+Upon their arrival in Vulgaria, the bumbling trio attempt to photograph a group of soldiers who are escorting another photographer to his place of execution.
+The Stooges are seized by the Vulgarian authorities and incarcerated in a Vulgarian prison.
+As they face imminent execution by firing squad, Curly requests a final smoke, and unveils an improbably lengthy cigar.
+The executioners fall asleep during the resulting delay, and when they waken the trio evade the firing squad's bullets by concealing their heads within their shirts.

-Subsequent scenes depict the Stooges encountering a demonstration of Vulgaria's new ray gun, mistakenly identified by the trio as a camera.
-In a series of slapstick mishaps, they inadvertently activate the device, resulting in chaos as they attempt to evade detection by the returning Vulgarian officers.
-Employing sheer ingenuity, Curly takes refuge inside a malfunctioning radio, engaging in a cacophonous performance using unconventional musical instruments.
+Subsequent scenes depict the Stooges entering an official headquarters where they find Vulgaria's new ray gun, mistakenly identified by the trio as a camera.
+When they activate the device, the resulting chaos betrays their presence and they scramble to evade detection by the returning Vulgarian officers.
+Curly takes refuge inside a malfunctioning radio, where he impersonates a broadcast by engaging in a cacophonous performance using unconventional musical instruments.

-Following the tumultuous events, the Stooges assume the identities of Vulgarian officers, immersing themselves in an absurd confrontation within a nearby cafe.
-Within this setting, Curly engages in an intense battle of intellect against a live oyster ensconced within his bowl of stew.
-Despite their efforts to sustain their masquerade, the Stooges are ultimately apprehended by the vigilant guards.
-They are physically transported away in an inverted fashion, suspended by the bayonets of their captors' rifles.
+After getting the better of the officers, the Stooges appropriate their uniforms and enter a nearby cafe for lunch.
+Within this setting, Curly engages in battle against a live oyster hiding within his bowl of stew.
+Despite their efforts to sustain their masquerade, the Stooges are ultimately apprehended by the guards.
+They are physically transported away, suspended from the bayonets of their captors' rifles.